golanlevin/ExperimentalCapture/README.md

 * One **[Technical Assistance Tutorial](docs/tutorials.md)**.
 * Ten brief "**[Looking Outwards](docs/looking-outwards.md)**" assignments, on an approximately weekly schedule.

-All assignments submissions will take the form of pull requests on Github.
+All assignment submissions will take the form of pull requests on Github.
 For more information, please see [Submitting Work](docs/submitting-work.md).

 --
 ### Some Imaging and Capture Techniques